Coup de Grâce (SeeYouSpaceCowboy album)

-Coup de Grâce is the third & final studio album by American metalcore band SeeYouSpaceCowboy.
+Coup de Grâce is the third and final studio album by American metalcore band SeeYouSpaceCowboy.
 It was released on April 19, 2024, through Pure Noise Records.
-It is the band's final studio album with vocalist Connie Sgarbossa, who departed the band in January 2025 & also disbanded.
+It is the band's final studio album with vocalist Connie Sgarbossa, who departed and disbanded the group in January 2025.
+A deluxe version of the album was released on January 29, 2026, featuring two b-sides “A Task for Sharp Teeth and Ruby Lips” and “Beautiful Frames for Ugly People”.